The Lepton Flavor Changing Decays and One-loop Muon Anomalous Magnetic Moment in the Extended Mirror Twin Higgs Models: The processes and

-Constraints in (\ref{constr-coup}) for the couplings $V_{\mu e}$ and $y_{\mu e}$ are mild, given the electroweak coupling strengthen $\sim g/(2\sqrt{2})$.
-Constraints on the coupling $\lambda_{\mu e}\geq 0.0026$, however, is rather stringent because of the flavor changing suppression for the $H^0 \mu \bar e$ couplings.
-As noted in \cite{mns-maki-1962}, suppressed flavor mixing between $\mu $ and $e$ is of order $ 10^{-5} $, which is much smaller than the detectable limit.
-So, we will not discuss the contribution from the the neutral Higgs in our subsequent discussions.

-Though $g_{\mu e}$ is also suppressed by the flavor changing mixing, the lower bound in (\ref{constr-coup}) is mild and acceptable.
-So, still some parameter space for $g_{\mu e}$ can survive.
-Given that the branching ratio is also affected by the structure factors $f_v,~f_a$, we will consider the effects of them in Fig.\ref{fvfa}.
-From the left panel of Fig.\ref{fvfa}, we can see that the branching ratios prefer large differences between $f_v,~f_a$, which indicates that the left-handed coupling will give dominant contributions.
-To verify that, we scan the parameter space and show the points in the right part of Fig.\ref{fvfa} with $g_{\mu e}=0.00005$.
-It can be seen that possible ranges of $f_v$ and $f_a$ concentrate on different sides of the figures.

-Actually, we also take into account the coherent terms and scan the possible ranges of the couplings.
-The contours of these couplings are shown in Fig.\ref{fig5}.
-From the figures, we can see that larger $V_{\mu e}$ or $y_{\mu e}$ is favorable for the processes to be detected at the colliders.
+The above constraints are derived from the independent influence of these two couplings on the branching ratio.
+We can also consider the points allowed to exist in the scan parameter space when the branching ratios are greater than the upper limit of the experimental upper bound.
+We scan the coupling parameters in the ranges:($10^{-5}-10^{-2}$) and their possible allowed points are shown in Fig.\ref{fig3}, from which we can see that, for this process, large $V_{\tilde \nu}$ or $y_{\nu_R}$ is favorable to be detected at the colliders.